WillBrock/FoxyRouter/README.md

 Paths can be any string along with regular expression patterns.

-Route to the website index
+Route to the website index:

 ```javascript
 FoxyRouter.add(`/`, () => {